Ultraviolet light virus inactivation

 First of all, we really hope that now that the COVID pandemic is pretty much under control, and has become almost a thing of the past, you continue to be safe and can enjoy life as it was before COVID!

-In this sixth report, we would like to express our most sincere gratitude for your generous contributions.
+In this report, we would like to express again our most sincere gratitude for your generous contributions.

-This work has been possible in part thanks to your help.
-In particular the research group has employed your money to buy several reagents important for these studies.
-For example, with every 10 € donation, the researchers were able to analyze one laboratory sample to determine whether a certain antiviral compound was able to inhibit viral infection in cells.
-But each compound had to be tested at many different concentrations in different cell lines, making the number of samples for these studies very high.
+A great part of this work has been possible thanks to your help.
+In particular we employed your money to buy reagents used in these studies.
+For example, with every 10 € donation, the researchers were able to analyze one laboratory sample to determine whether a certain compound, like the senolytic drugs previously mentioned, could have some effect on the infection by SARS-CoV-2.
+In this picture you can see how one of our technicians at CIMA manipulates SARS-CoV-2 samples in a safety hood inside our biosafety level 3 laboratory.
+But each compound had to be tested at many different concentrations in different cells, as well as in animals, making the number of samples for these studies very high.